“Sucks to be you. Though still not as much as me.”

 “Napoleon’s model for success did not die with him.
 It’s applicable to any group operating in a transitional period in history—where speed and mobility triumph over ponderous older methods.
 It means paying supreme attention to how one’s group is organized and creating a structure that fits the times.”

 “We’ve seen it even among modern tech companies.
-Sunburst operated with layers of bureaucracy, gigantic staffs of engineers, and intensive testing of all products prior to their release, which was handled by large-scale sales and marketing teams.
+Macroware operated with layers of bureaucracy, gigantic staffs of engineers, and intensive testing of all products prior to their release, which was handled by large-scale sales and marketing teams.
 Their machine was slow and lumbering, and rolling out new products took years.
 Hooli, in contrast, had a small engineering staff, no marketing or sales team, and self-managed employees who were encouraged to release early and often, and to independently research new ideas.
-They undercut Sunburst’s monopoly just like Napoleon smashed coalition after coalition of rival nations’ outmoded armies.”
+They undercut Macroware’s monopoly just like Napoleon smashed coalition after coalition of rival nations’ outmoded armies.”

 “Hooli’s company culture promoted the idea they were the spearhead of a revolution: the company that would give the entire world free access to information.
-Sunburst’s employees simply collected paychecks.
+Macroware’s employees simply collected paychecks.
 Again and again, during times of great transition, small bands of men and women with great ideas march forward to change the world.
 And they do.
 Then they stop changing, and the world passes them by.”

 “The Grande Armée’s rapid forced marches and proclivity for living off the land served it well in the geographically small, densely populated, and agriculturally rich central Europe.
 Old order Austrian and Prussian armies were left dazed and confused.
 But Russia was geographically vast, thinly populated, agriculturally sparse, and had a poor network of roads.
 Troops grew sick drinking mud puddles and eating rotten food and forage.
 They hadn’t even intended to take Moscow, initially, but Napoleon wanted the costly campaign to be worth it.
 He was not prepared for the Russians to simply let him have the city.
 They knew the harsh winter would drive him out within the year.
 And it did.
 Napoleon had stopped thinking in terms of tactical realities and instead let his ego drive his actions, refusing to adapt his tactics to changing circumstances.
 He become as lumbering and obsolete as the very armies he had once smashed.
 The changing world passed him by.”